kbox13/o3_backend_simulator/README.md

 make
 ```

-2. Run all traces with default configuration:
+2. Run all traces with default configuration and check against golden:
 ```bash
 ./run_all.sh
 ```